 Jul 05, 2017

 The area of drinking and driving is very specialized and the issues are technical and can be quite complicated.
-What would be relevant in a criminal case may be very different than what is important on an IRP review.
+What would be relevant in a criminal case may be very different than what is important in an IRP review.
 The consequences can be even more significant if it is a second alcohol-related prohibition or IRP.

-Filkow Law is a leading authority and expert on IRPs and all drinking and driving offences.
+Filkow Law is a leading authority and expert on fighting an IRP in BC, and all drinking and driving offences.
 This area of the law is highly specialized.
-If you receive an IRP or other drinking and driving offence, please contact 604-558-8778 for legal assistance.
+If you receive an IRP or other drinking and driving offence, please contact Filkow Law for legal assistance.

 Dec 16, 2015

 December is a busy time of year for all of us.
 Friends and families come together, enjoy good company, food and wine… and maybe beer… and vodka… and a long drive home.
 It is no surprise that impaired driving rates are highest in December.
 In fact, there were an estimated 24,000 cars stopped at BC police check one December Friday night alone.
 Inevitably, your chance of receiving an Immediate Roadside Prohibition or being charged with a driving offence is exponentially higher during the holiday season.

 An Immediate Roadside Prohibition (commonly referred to as an “IRP”) is a driving prohibition issued under the British Columbia Motor Vehicle Act to drivers found to have a blood alcohol concentration of 50 milligrams per 100 millilitres of blood (50 mg% or 0.05 BAC) and above.
 These prohibitions begin immediately, and can vary in length from 3 days (if you blow a WARN) to 90 days (if you blow a FAIL or refuse to provide a breath sample).